Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 - ISO 2 USB: Lets you burn an ISO file directly to a USB flash drive over USB-OTG.

 - DriveDroid: Enables you to store bootable ISO files on Android.
+With the paid version, support for Windows 10 installation images is added.

 Still having trouble?
 Try another recovery option.
 If you end up gaining access to a second PC, follow our guide to backing up your data when your computer won’t boot.